 NOLA is unique in so many ways; the friendly and incredibly happy people (smiles even on the faces of the homeless), the infrastructure, culture… What I saw and experienced in the 7 days I was there, may not be representative of NOLA, but the city is starkly different from any American city I’ve visited.
 It almost feels like a different country.

 It’s hard for me to say what I liked better; the local food or the conference!
-I was intrigued by the savory local food: gumbo, jambalaya, crawfish étouffée, beignets, grit, red beans and rice.
+I was intrigued by the savory local food: gumbo, jambalaya, crawfish étouffée, beignets, grits, red beans and rice.
 The city is blessed with a combination of African, Caribbean, Cajun, Creole, French, Italian and Spanish cuisine.
-I never really knew I had a foodie side, until I tasted NOLA cajun and creole food that balances spicy and tasty and almost always tastes like home-made food.
+I never really knew I had a foodie side, until I tasted NOLA Cajun and Creole food that balances spicy and tasty and almost always tastes like home-made food.
 You just can’t go wrong!

 It was evident in both outdoor and indoor performances that NOLA is indeed, the birthplace of jazz.
 Kermit’s Tremé Mother-In-Law Lounge immediately comes to mind.
 I was spellbound by the authentic, down to earth and unpretentious performance by the legendary Kermit Ruffin’s award-winning band.
 Yes, these mostly solitary, workaholic freelance linguists like to party too and the Big Easy made it easy!